Mari6814/mdgachasim/README.md

 Sadly, this is for now only usable if you know at least some stuff about python.

 Download the package and run without installing or install with pip using the github protocol.
-This package is not uploaded to pip and you have to install it using `pip install git+https//:[this repo url]`.
+This package is not uploaded to pip and you have to install it using `pip install git+https://github.com/Mari6814/mdgachasim.git`.

 ### Verbalising the problem